allegheny-college-cmpsc-101-fall-2023/object-processing-starter/README.md

 1. Use Git and GitHub to manage source code file changes
 2. Read in data from a CSV file
 3. Define a class with multiple attributes and methods
-4. Demonstrate professional skills in linting and formatting
+4. Demonstrate professional skills in testing
 5. Write clearly about the programming concepts in this assignment.

 ## Seeking Assistance